mems/Alexandrie/README.md

 ## Motivations

 - we don't know everythink.
 We can miss things that create bugs
 - there is not always a public bugtracking ticket for that.
-(Especially for proprietary softwares or old browsers like IE<11)
+(Especially for proprietary applications or old browsers like IE<11)
 - we don't have a common test set available anywhere (lot of sources, when it's available)
 - bug tracking don't often include metadatas (tests, links to more informations, details and explainations) and noisy informations (comments in same place, because it's a bugtracking!)
 - bug tracking are for bugs, not for specifications interpretations nor for browser vendor specific features